 When picking up a rental car, make sure to check all the tires for wear, check the spare tire pressure, check the tire jack, and make sure to test the lock on the spare tire.
 It would be wise to quickly purchase a can of Fix-A-Flat.

-Overall, Monteverde / Santa Elena is the 2nd most popular OHV & 4wd jeep trail of all 2 OHV driving in Costa Rica.
+Overall, Monteverde / Santa Elena is the 2nd most popular OHV & 4wd jeep trail of all 2 OHV routes in Costa Rica.